KrishnaMehta123/Suggestedits/docs/Engagements/in-app/create-message-in-app/advanced-in-app-builder.md

   * _Close Notification_:  Close the in-app notification.
   * _Open URL_: Open the specified URL.
   * _Key-value pairs_: Add a key and value.
   * _App Function_: Trigger app functions such as requesting push permission or app rating.
-For more information on app functions, refer to [App Functions](doc:user.clevertap.net/docs/in-app-editor#app-functions). \{@sunil to fix the link}
+For more information on app functions, refer to [App Functions](doc:user.clevertap.net/docs/in-app-editor#app-functions).
 * **Background**: Apply a background color or image to your design.
 * **Border Radius**: Control the roundness of the container's edges.
 A higher value results in a rounder appearance.